shakaflee/learn-github/README.md

 ![push-sucess](images/push-sucess.png)

-To capature the screen, I made more snapshots and edit this README.md file too, so I'll commit again so these changes will sync at remote.
+To capature the screen, I made more snapshots and edit this README.md file too, so I'll commit again so these changes will sync with remote.

-And after a short view on github I find images don't get rendered, I guess that is because the path is absolute on my local PC, to show these images correctily I should use relative path, so I'll change the images path too.
+And after a short view on github I find images don't get rendered, I guess that is because the path is absolute on my local PC, to show these images correctly I should use relative path, so I'll change the images path too.